AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 - Entering data lawfully and accurately
 - Obtaining any necessary consent from patients when required
 - Protecting access to the device and app
+- Protecting account credentials, if login is used
 - Ensuring compliance with local laws and regulations related to medical or patient data
+- Ensuring that only authorized clinic staff can access patient and clinic records

 ## 11. Changes to This Privacy Policy